carlton355/DclLowLatency/README.md

 If you are a Decentraland SDK user and just want to try the components in a simple scene, then skip to the section on testing [here](#running-a-test-scene-with-the-realtime-components).
 If you are more interested in the internals and wish to code review or contribute somehow - then welcome!.
 There's lots of additional information here for you too.

+The code has not yet been added to the Decentraland SDK.
+Currently this repository contains a working version of the components that require some command line alchemy to get started.
+Therefor the audience for this test is an advanced SDK user who is comfortable with extra setup steps.

 ### Requirements

 An early initial survey of SDK users revealed the following requirements.